chris220688/django-apps/README.md

 5. CSRF token cookie is not deleted after account/logout

 #### Account Features
-1. Forgot/Reset my password (To be implemented using the inbuilt Django library + email notification)
-2. Deleting or de-activating accounts?
+1. Deleting or de-activating accounts?

 #### Other Features
 1. Enable email notifications when users subscribe to Newsletter